unoplatform/uno/doc/articles/getting-started-tutorial-2.md

 In this tutorial, through creating a simple Bug Tracking app you have learned how to:

 - Add the Uno Project Templates to Visual Studio
-- Create a new Project with Uno Platform
+- Create a new Project with Uno
 - Use the basics of Model Binding

 <div class="NOTE alert alert-info">